digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 will be placed into the database queue.
 By default, the database queue has a size of 1000 queries.
 Reaching the queueing limit will lead to a ``DB_STORAGE_DEGRADATION`` warning.
-The impact of this warning is that the queuing will overflow into the asynchronous execution context and slowly degrade the processing, which will result in less database queries being created.
-However, for high performance setups, such spikes might occur more regularly.
-Therefore, to avoid the degradation warning appearing too frequent, the queue size can be configured using:
+The impact of this warning is that the queuing will overflow into the asynchronous execution context and slowly degrade the processing, which will result in fewer database queries being created.
+However, for high-performance setups, such spikes might occur more regularly.
+Therefore, to avoid the degradation warning appearing too frequently, the queue size can be configured using:

 .. literalinclude:: /canton/includes/mirrored/community/app/src/test/resources/documentation-snippets/storage-queue-size.conf